arviz-devs/preliz/docs/examples/gallery/wald.md

 <audio controls> <source src="../../_static/wald.mp3" type="audio/mpeg"> This browser cannot play the pronunciation audio file for this distribution. </audio>

 The Wald distribution, also known as the Inverse Gaussian distribution, is a continuous probability distribution characterized by its positive support and skewed shape.
 It is defined by two parameters: the mean ($\mu$) and the scale ($\lambda$).

-The Wald distribution is used to describe the first passage time of a Brownian motion with drift to a fixed boundary.
 It is also used in survival analysis to model the time to an event.

+The "Inverse" in the name can be misleading.
+The Wald distribution describes the time a particle subject to Brownian motion will drift to a certain point.
+Meanwhile, the Gaussian distribution gives the position of the motion at a fixed time.
+Only in that sense, the Wald is the "inverse" of the Gaussian.

 ## Parametrization